edugargar/website/content/home/about.md

 # Biography

+Welcome to my personal website!

-I currently am a PhD Candidate in Lab 17 (Psychometrics Chair) at Univeridad Autonoma de Madrid.
+I am a PhD Candidate in Lab 17 [Psychometrics Chair](http://www.iic.uam.es/catedras/map/equipo-de-trabajo) at Univeridad Autonoma de Madrid.
 I am interested on factor analysis and the application of psychometric models to high dimensional data.
 My latest projects include the development of new exploratory bi-factor analysis algorithms and the application of Bayesian estimation methods to these problems.

 I currently collaborate with several research groups, such as the [Policy Research Group](http://www.psychol.cam.ac.uk/pol-res-group/people) - University of Cambridge (United Kingdom), at [Innovagogía Research Group](https://innovagogia.jimdo.com/miembros/espa%C3%B1a-continuaci%C3%B3n/) - the Universidad Pablo Olavide (Seville, Spain).
 Produdly alumni of the [Junior Researcher Programme](http://jrp.pscholars.org/)!

+Here you can find information my latest updates about my publications, project, code and more.
 I am open to new academic & non-academic projects, so feel free to contact me  with your proposal!